 Men are increasingly getting concerned about their looks, as the numbers suggest.
-Botox injections among male clients are up by 337% from 2000 while dermal fillers saw an 86% increase since 2000, according to the American Society of Surgeons.
+Botulinum Toxin (or more commonly known as Botox) injections among male clients are up by 337% from 2000 while dermal fillers saw an 86% increase since 2000, according to the American Society of Surgeons.
 In general, the number of men getting cosmetic procedures has grown by 325% over the last 20 years.

 Looking good is no longer viewed as having to do with vanity; if anything, it has more to do with career enhancement.
 Men want to be viewed as competent and filled with youthful vigor; showing up at work with dark under-eyes and unsightly stubble could signal otherwise.